alexwkleung/Iris/README.md

 # Intel Architecture:
 rustup target install aarch64-apple-darwin

-# some targets might require clang or llvm as a dependency
-# for example, install llvm dependency via brew if you don't have it
-brew install llvm
 ```

 The recommended build tool for Iris is [GNU Make](https://www.gnu.org/software/make/).
 All build steps or commands will be reflected in the `makefile`.
 At the moment, only a small set of commands have a `npm run` script counterpart.